akash-network/node/ethereum/_docs/design.md

 Which, or both, should be implemented?

-Client Burden: client maintains a minimum balanace, if balance falls below minimum, provider can cancel without being charged a fee
+Client Burden: client maintains a minimum balance, if balance falls below minimum, provider can cancel without being charged a fee
-    - provider can ensure he is always payed
+    - a provider can ensure he is always paid
-    - client has tp 'waste' money by keeping it sitting in a contract
+    - a client has to 'waste' money by keeping it sitting in a contract

 Provider Burden: if client misses too many payments, provider can cancel without incurring fees
-    - provider may not be paid for services
+    - a provider may not be paid for services
-    - client is allowed flexability of payment
+    - a client is allowed flexibility of payment